 Aside from the 201 Yenko orders and 69 racing automobiles that were released, Chevrolet did not produce any more COPO Camaros until 2011.
 That’s when Chevy unveiled its COPO concept car.
 It made its debut at the 2011 Specialty Equipment Market Association (SEMA) show.
 The overwhelmingly positive response from racing enthusiasts led to the decision to produce a limited production run.

-Chevrolet decided to manufacture the COPO Camaro and reintroduced the vehicle again in 2012, 2013 and 2014.
-Its final run is anticipated to be 2015.
+Chevrolet decided to manufacture the COPO Camaro and reintroduced the vehicle again in 2012, 2013, and 2014.
+Its final run is anticipated to be in 2015.
 In 2015, 69 COPO Camaros will be released.
 The number commemorates the original number of vehicles manufactured.

 In the 2012 model, three racing-class engines were available in the COPO: an LS7-based naturally aspirated 427 (7.0L) V-8, and two supercharged LSX-based 327 (5.3L) V-8 engines, one featuring a 2.9L supercharger, the other with a 4.0L supercharger.